Olympic symbols: Olympic Rings

 The current view of the IOC is that the symbol "reinforces the idea" that the Olympic Movement is international and welcomes all countries of the world to join.
 As can be read in the Olympic Charter, the Olympic symbol represents the union of the five continents of the world and the meeting of athletes from throughout the world at the Olympic Games.
 However, no continent is represented by any specific ring.
-The 194950 edition of the IOC's "Green Booklet" stated that each colour corresponded to a particular continent: "blue for Europe, yellow for Asia, black for Africa, green for Australia, and red for America".
+The 194950 edition of the IOC's "Green Booklet" stated that each colour corresponded to a particular continent except for Antarctica: "blue for Europe, yellow for Asia, black for Africa, green for Australia, and red for North America and South America.
 This assertion was reversed in 1951 because there was no evidence that Coubertin had intended it: "at the very most he might perhaps have admitted it afterwards".
 Nevertheless, the pre2014 logo of the Association of National Olympic Committees placed the logo of each of its five continental associations inside the ring of the corresponding colour.

 An Olympic Rings emoji was added to WhatsApp on 24 July 2016 in version 2.16.7, it was later removed on 15 August 2016 in version 2.16.9.
 It consisted of five characters joined with s, forming a joined character sequence.
 This was presumably part of a temporary agreement with the International Olympic Committee.